dsyer/js-modules/README.md

 $ node node_modules/browserify/bin/cmd.js -r ./months.js -r ./hello.js | sed -e 's,"/,"./,g' > bundle.js
 ```

-> NOTE: We had to fix the generated code with `sed` because for some reason it strips the leading `.` from relative module names.
+> NOTE: We had to fix the generated code with `sed` because it strips the leading `.` from relative module names.

 Then in a browser you could do this: